mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 also have implications for navigation and estimating distance.
 The emptiness of desert terrain causes most people to underestimate distance by a factor of three, if a Navigation or Reconn 8+ roll is
-failed: What appears to be 1 kilometre away is really 3 kilometres away.
+failed: What appears to be 1 kilometer away is really 3 kilometers away.

 SANDSTORMS
 Sandstorms occur frequently in most deserts and can be prolonged;
 some Earth sandstorms, for example, can blow for up to 120 days.
-In an Earth-like desert, winds average 3 to 5 kilometres per hour and can reach 112 to 128 kph in early afternoon.
+In an Earth-like desert, winds average 3 to 5 kilometers per hour and can reach 112 to 128 kph in early afternoon.
 Expect major sandstorms and dust storms at least once every 6 days (a result of 1 on a roll of 1D6).